algolia/algoliasearch-client-go/README.md

   * **prefixAll**: all query words are interpreted as prefixes,
   * **prefixLast**: only the last word is interpreted as a prefix (default behavior),
   * **prefixNone**: no query word is interpreted as a prefix.
 This option is not recommended.
- * **slaves**: The list of indexes on which you want to replicate all write operations.
+ * **slaves**: The list of indices on which you want to replicate all write operations.
 In order to get response times in milliseconds, we pre-compute part of the ranking during indexing.
 If you want to use different ranking configurations depending of the use-case, you need to create one index per ranking configuration.
-This option enables you to perform write operations only on this index, and to automatically update slave indexes with the same operations.
+This option enables you to perform write operations only on this index, and to automatically update slave indices with the same operations.

 #### Query expansion
  * **synonyms**: (array of array of words considered as equals).
 For example, you may want to retrieve your **black ipad** record when your users are searching for **dark ipad**, even if the **dark** word is not part of the record: so you need to configure **black** as a synonym of **dark**.
 For example `"synomyms": [ [ "black", "dark" ], [ "small", "little", "mini" ], ... ]`.